 The fourth principle of individual rights (GDPR) is defined in Article 17 empowers the data subject with the right to erasure, also known as ‘the right to be forgotten’.

-Through requesting this right, the individual can ask the controller to delete or remove their personal data.
-However, this right for individuals is not absolute for the data controller to fulfil, but it is necessary to be responded within a month under specific circumstances such as:
+By requesting this right, the individual can ask the controller to delete or remove their personal data.
+However, this right for individuals is not absolute for the data controller to fulfil, but it is necessary to be responded to within a month under specific circumstances such as:

 - when the data is no longer needed for processing or possession,

 - when data subjects want to withdraw their consent

 - when compliance with a legal obligation is needed